VergeOS vSAN Scale Up Guide#

 Monitoring Progress

-Monitor vSAN rebalancing progress in the VergeOS UI under System -> vSAN.
+Monitor vSAN repair progress in the VergeOS UI under System -> vSAN.
 The process will show completion status and available capacity updates.

 Post-Scale Up Verification#